A Regional School

 Our threshold is set by supply and demand i.e. those who apply and what they score.
 Once applications are received by Kent County Council via completed SCAFs (Secondary Common Application Forms), we are asked to rank those who have listed Skinners’ and we do so according to our oversubscription criteria (which can be found under Admission Process).
 In essence, this would be by score first.
 Our ranked list is then returned to KCC who make offers on our behalf on National Offer Day, 1 March.
 At that point, we are aware of the boys who have been offered places and therefore what our threshold for that year has been set at.

 When advising parents about our threshold, we usually refer to historic information to give an indication.
-At this stage, with the change in the tests two years ago, we only have two years’ worth to guide us.
+Until this year, with the change in the tests three years ago, we only had two years’ worth to guide us.
 Coincidentally, both times, first round offers were made to applicants who scored 364 and above i.e. the highest scoring 150 boys.
 Ultimately, this threshold, again for both years, dropped to 359.

 If an offer is not made, we operate a waiting list based on 11+ scores until the January following entry and thereafter where requested by parents.
 You also have the right of appeal and further details may be found under Appeals.